mido/mido/README.rst

 PortMidi is only required if you want to use message ports.
 The messages will work fine without it.

-Developed for Python 2.7 and 3.3.
-(3.2 should be OK.
-Older versions may or may not work.)
+Developed for Python 2.7 and 3.2.

 Runs on Linux 13.04 and Mac OS X 10.7.5.
 May also work on Windows.